Kumneger0/cligram/README.md

 # Installation

+You can download pre-built binaries for your operating system (Linux, macOS) from the [releases page](https://github.com/Kumneger0/cligram/releases).

+## Build from Source

-For detailed installation instructions, please see [install.md](install.md).
+For instructions on building from source, please see [install.md](install.md).

 ## Using Docker